 COMMUNITY AREA #8: Near North Side — Art on Sedgwick

-OLD TOWN — A few years back, Charlie Branda was living in Old Town when one night out, long-time Chicago artist John Bakker made a bee line over to her.
+OLD TOWN — A few years back, Charlie Branda was living in Old Town when one morning between services at LaSalle Street Church, long-time Chicago artist John Bakker made a bee line over to her.

 “Pardon me,” he said to her.
 “I heard your idea for an art center—and I’m in.”